James Kelley (Pennsylvania state senator)

-James Reeves Kelley is a judge of the Pennsylvania Commonwealth Court.
-He was a Democrat member of the Pennsylvania State Senate from 1974 to 1988.
+James Reeves Kelley was a judge of the Pennsylvania Commonwealth Court.
+He was a Democratic member of the Pennsylvania State Senate from 1974 to 1988.

 He attended St. Vincent College and the Columbus School of Law at Catholic University of America.
 He was a County Commissioner in Westmoreland County from 1968 to 1974.
 He was a Pennsylvania State Senator from 1974 to 1988.
 He was appointed to be a judge of the Commonwealth Court of Pennsylvania in 1990 and was elected to a full term in 1991.
+He died November 1, 2023.